DLTK's Crafts for Kids

 by Carolyn Wells

-Prince Curlilocks remarked one day To
+Prince Curlilocks remarked one day

-Princess Dimplecheek, "I haven't had a real good play For
+"I haven't had a real good play

 more than 'most a week."